 A Timeline Of Modern Surrogacy

 In the 1900s, the science around surrogacy really started to take off.
 With scientific, medical, and social advancements, surrogacy became more advanced and grew in popularity.
-Here is a timeline of the significant historical events between then and now that have defined surrogacy:
+Here is a timeline of the significant historical events between at that time and today that have defined surrogacy:

 There are still many more surrogacy advancements around the corner as the history of surrogacy is just beginning.
 Our surrogacy agency will continue leading the way as the science and laws evolve.